aditibordia/tokenSHAPwebsite/README.md

 - Estimates token importance using cooperative game theory
 - Highlights which parts of a prompt contributed most to the generated response
 - Compatible with both local and API-based LLMs
-- Can compare OpenAI, HF, & Llama Models
+- Can compare OpenAI, HF, & Llama Models (HF not reccomended to run locally due to high compute)

 ![TokenSHAP Architecture](data/TokenSHAP_flow.png)